 Hyperbrowser

 Cloud browser infrastructure provides managed Chromium instances that AI agents can control remotely.
 These platforms handle the complexity of browser lifecycle management, anti-detection, session persistence, and scaling.
-They're critical for AI agents that need to interact with authenticated websites, fill forms, or navigate complex multi-step web workflows.
+They are used by AI agents that need to interact with authenticated websites, fill forms, or navigate complex multi-step web workflows.

 Some links on this page are affiliate links.
 We earn a commission if you sign up – at no additional cost to you.
 Our editorial assessment is independent and never paid.
 How we review.